jobullo/simple-bank-service/readme.md

 ```bash
 go mod vendor
 ```
+## Switching between application types
+* open the main.go file and change the runtime import line to include the path to the package with execute method is that you want to run

 ## Running Api locally
 ```bash
 go run main.go
 ```
 Visit: `http://localhost:8080/swagger/index.html`

+## Running CLI (default)
+* follow the prompts and instructions from the console.

 ## Setting up postgres in docker
 ```bash